How much annual income can a Simplified Limited Company (SAS) receive by 2024?

 Companies

-How Much Annual Revenue Can a Simplified Stock Company (SAS) Receive by 2024?
+How much annual income can a Simplified Limited Company (SAS) receive by 2024?

 Year after year, the amount of income that a Simplified Limited Company is allowed to receive annually is updated.
 For 2024, the maximum amounts are shown below.